humeyramercan/Layout-Exercise-Project/Project 01 - Layout Exercise Project/README.md

 # Layout-Exercise-Project
 This is the first project about layouts Upchool gave us.

-We should make a few desings close to original.
-Also, we need to create style and font files.
+I made a few desings close to original by creating style and font files.
+Also i applied data binding into this project.
 (After the design was made, the screen sizes were rearranged according to the emulator in the project.)

 Here are the layout designs i did.